franciskershaw/slice-of-pie/testing.md

 *Duplicate orders on the live version of the site*

 * On the live site, two order confirmations were being produced in the user's profile for the same order even though payment was only taken once and one order confirmation was being sent out.
 It became quickly clear through communication with the Code Institute's slack community that this is a fairly widespread problem to do with Stripe webhooks, specifically the time Stripe was allowing before firing off a webhook for an incomplete order.
-This issue, while frustrating to come across, seemed insignificant compared when faced with the impending deadline.
-It will be looked at on version 2 in more detail.
+I decided that this issue, while frustrating to come across late during development, would be too time consuming to fix properly in the small amount of time I had left before submission of the project.
+Development of Slice of Pie version 2 will probably start by rethinking the way the webhooks are written so that this issue can be fixed from the beginning.

 *Chrome browser window on android pushing the filter down over the nabar*